 When we first opened the bike shop in Boston, I didn't know anything.
 Like I knew literally nothing ... but we'd go on these great bike rides after work, we'd close up the shop and we'd go ride somewhere — whether it was to go get a burrito or ride to the top of the Arboretum at night and see the city.
 I wish I knew how many places you could see on a bike, and just the pure joy of riding a bike.
 I swear to God, it keeps you from growing up.

-Eliza Parad, director of organizing for the Boston Cyclists Union:
+Eliza Parad, former director of organizing for the Boston Cyclists Union:

 When there are painted lanes on the ground, really the safe place to ride in a painted lane so that you don't get doored is close to the outside line.
 When I started riding, I used to ride right next to the [parked] cars — and luckily I haven't gotten doored.
 But I learned that many years later.

-Noah De Amor, founder of Bowdoin Bike School:
+Noah De Amor, founder of the now-closed Bowdoin Bike School:

 Like most people, when I started riding, I didn't know how to maintain my bicycle.
 Bicycling definitely afforded me a level of personal freedom of mobility that walking and taking the T did not ... but one limiting factor was if anything ever went wrong with my bicycle, I would have to pay somebody to fix it.
 Either that, or I would have to find somebody with the skill set who was willing to do it for free.

 I was in a bad crash a couple years ago, and that really changed my whole outlook.
 I think the biggest takeaway from that is that I just don't trust drivers anymore, whereas before I just blindly ... gave them the benefit of the doubt, that if I'm in the right and I'm following the rules of the road, that I can count on every single driver to watch out for me.
 And one day, one driver didn't respect that and hit me, and changed my life.